vangberg/issuerizer/README.md

 ## Authentication

-The tool requires a GitHub token to access the API.
+The tool requires a GitHub token to access the GitHub API and an Anthropic API key to generate summaries.

+### GitHub Token

 **Local Development (using GitHub CLI):**
 If you have the `gh` CLI installed and are authenticated, you can easily export your token: